TravelByRocket/kj6-dev/content/atlas/class020.md

 ```

-Spacer can sometimes be tricky because it can hav a minimum length and then the stack can have a default spacing, but we can get into all of those details another time.
+Spacer can sometimes be tricky because it can have a minimum length and then the stack can have a default spacing, but we can get into all of those details another time.

 ### ZStack